Postgraduate research students

 - The University recognises that there may be individual circumstances that make your situation more challenging than for others.
 If you have specific concerns, discuss these with your supervisor who can liaise with other members of the University to make sure you are supported.
 If there are specific concerns about your progress, specific course/completion deadlines or milestones (including a viva voce examination coming in the near future) or requirements for your doctorate which you feel are being negatively impacted by this disruption, please contact your supervisor, your departmental PGRD or your faculty's Associate Dean for Doctoral College.
 It is important that you contact your most local support first, and of course the Doctoral College is here to help and can be contacted for further advice and support - email@example.com),

-- If you feel particularly stressed or that your wellbeing is being negatively impacted and you need support for this, please email the Centre for Wellbeing (firstname.lastname@example.org)
+- If you feel particularly stressed or that your wellbeing is being negatively impacted and you need support for this, please email the Centre for Wellbeing (firstname.lastname@example.org).

-The following inboxes will be monitored throughout:
+The following inboxes will be monitored as usual other than during University closure days and bank holidays:

 - Doctoral College: for any general queries related to Doctoral College operations, including studentships.